 Project Description

-The method in which the UART processes the data from the base station happens in a two phase process.
-First, the data needs to be sent to the robot over the UART in order for it to execute the jobs given by the base station, and second, the responses need to be sent by the robot and received by the base station that the robot outputs as messages.
+The method in which the UART processed the data from the base station happened in a two-phase process.
+First, the data was sent to the robot over the UART in order for it to execute the jobs given by the base station, and second, the responses were sent by the robot and received by the base station that the robot outputs as messages.
 Additionally, an assembly code was written that performed the following tasks:

-Allows the robot to carry out basic movement such as moving forwards, backwards, and rotating between 0 and 360 degrees so that the robot is constantly facing either the positive X direction or the positive Y direction.
+Allowed the robot to carry out basic movement such as moving forward, backward, and rotating between 0 and 360 degrees so that the robot is constantly facing either the positive X direction or the positive Y direction.

-Provides a method of reaching the pickup and drop off destinations according to the jobs received by the base station.
+Provided a method of reaching the pick-up and drop-off destinations according to the jobs received by the base station.

 Overall Design (MOHIT)

+The provided UART interface was modified and an IO device was created to facilitate the transmission of data between the base station and the DE2 bot over UART.
+The I/O device created read the DATA_STREAM_OUT_STB output of the UART interface.
+This output would get asserted when there is a valid byte of data present in the UART.
+Once the output is asserted, the data would be retrieved to the ASM code without the need to modify the SCOMP.

 [Given that the group proposed to use the output of the provided UART interface called DATA_STREAM_OUT_STB and connect it as an input to SCOMP symbol, an alternative method that could be implemented for the UART is that an I/O device will be used.
 The device will take in the output of the UART interface as the input and output it directly to the assembly language without the need to modify SCOMP.
 This alternative method will act as the contingency plan.

 In addition to the plan for the UART implementation, a contingency plan may be used for the odometry implementation.
 A second method for movement will allow the robot to move to a particular location relative to its current position.
 It will keep the robot moving either forward or backward until it reaches the desired location.
 In this way, if the robot overshoots its position, it can stabilize and come to the right location. ]

-The project will be approached by implementing the UART and implementing the movement separately for ease of testing.
-Having error-free communication between the robot and the base station be consistent is vital.
-The provided UART interface already has an output called DATA_STREAM_OUT_STB that is currently unused.
-Odometry will be used so the robot will simply move parallel to either the X axis or the Y axis when picking up or dropping off its jobs.
+The project was approached by implementing the UART and the movement separately due to ease of testing.
+Having consistent error-free communication between the robot and the base station was vital for the success of this project.
+The provided UART interface already had an output called DATA_STREAM_OUT_STB that is currently unused.
+Odometry will be used so the robot will simply move parallel to either the X-axis or the Y-axis when picking up or dropping off jobs.

 UART Implementation (MOHIT)